tasinhoque/nachos-offline/README.md

        pages allocated in this loop and return failure.
     3. If the allocation is successful, increment numPages variable.
     4. Return success.

-### Task 3:  Implement the system calls (exec, join, and exit, also documented in syscall.h).

-- Data structures Used:
-	1.	`ChildrenExitStatus`: A HashMap where every child's exit status is saved.
-	2.	`StatusLock`: A lock variable.
-	3.	`children`: A linkList of user processes.
-	4.  `childProcessStatus`: A hashmap for ever process for its children status.

-- userprog.UserProcess#handleExec():

-	We passed three parameters here.
-    - the Memory address of the file
-    - number of argument
-    - the memory address for fetching the arguments

-	1. For handling the execution, first it gets the filename from virtualMemory that is to be executed.
-	2. Next, fetches all the arguments from the virtualMemory.
-	3. Create a new UserProcess thread .
-	4. Execute the newly created UserProcess thread by passing the filename and arguments.
-	5. Make the current thread as the parent thread of this newly created thread and add this new thread to be the children list.
-	6. Return the id of the newly created thread.

-- userprog.UserProcess#handleJoin():

-	handleJoin() receives two parameters.
-  - the process for  joining
-  - the memory address where it's exitStatus will be saved

-	1. Current process  searches through it's children table for the process passed as argument
-	2. If the child is found, the join  function is called upon from thread
-	3. After that, we remove the child from its parent's children list
-	4. We fetch Child's ExitStatus from  the ChildrenExitStatus
-	5. We write the child's ExitStatus to the  virtual memory address that was passed as function argument

-- userprog.UserProcess#handleExit():

-	handleExit() function receives a parameter of exitStatus of the  process that is to be passed to its parent process.

-	1. If the parent process is not null, we put the status of this thread in the childProcessStatus hashmap of its parent.
-	2. Release any resource allotted by loadSection.
-	3. Remove it's child processes and set their parent to be null
-	4. If the process is root, we terminate it by terminating kernel else  we finish the thread and return.
+### Task 3:  Implement the system calls (exec, join, and exit)

+- Data structures Used

+  1. `childrenexitstatus`: A hashmap.
+Saves the exit status of the children.
+  2. `StatusLock`: A Lock variable.
+Handles possible memory corruption through threading.
+  3. `children`: A LinkedList of user processes spawned by this process.

+- userprog.UserProcess#handleExec()

+  1. Check if the parameters are valid.
+  2. Read filename from the virtual memory.
+  3. Check if the file is a coff binary.
+  4. Read the arguments from virtual memory.
+  5. Create a new user process.
+  6. Execute the process.
+  7. Make this process the parent of the new process.
+  8. Make the new process the child of this process.
+  9. Attach an unique process ID to the new process.

+- userprog.UserProcess#handleJoin()

+  1. Check if the parameters are valid.
+  2. Check if the process to join is a child of this process.
+  3. If not a child, return failure.
+  4. If is a child, call join() on the child's UserThread.
+  5. When the child process returns, this process continues execution.
+  6. Delete the child process from this process's list of children.
+  7. Get the exit status of the child process.
+  8. If exit status cannot be found, return 0 for unhandled exception.
+  9. If exit status found, write the status at the virtual address provided in the parameter.

+- userprog.UserProcess#handleExit()

+  1. If this process has a parent process, update the parent's list of exit of its children.
+  2. Release any resource allocated for this process.
+  3. Remove this process from being its children's parent.
+  4. If this process is the root process, call Kernel.kernel.terminate()
+  5. If not, finish the thread used by this process.

+### Task 4: Testing Part 2

+We have used mypgr.c file to test the added functionalities in part 2 of our project.
+We used MIPS to convert mypgr.c into mypgr.coff, changed the value of `Kernel.shellProgram` in nachos.conf, and ran the user program.

+The program calls two other user programs: echo.coff and halt.coff.

+The main process calls exec() and join() on the first process.
+The output of the first process is thus properly shown on the console.

+The second time, however, the main process calls exec() on two processes, both halt.coff.
+The main process calls join() on the first process, and the output on the console is proper, but, on the second process, it doesn't call join(), so the output is scrambled, since two process are simultaneously using the console.